i-love-flamingo/flamingo-commerce/product/Readme.md

 empty, livesearch will just be redirected to normal search (without promotions and suggestions).
 The contents of the json file is a map of `search query => fake results`.
 The fake results must match the `fake.liveSearchData` struct and all mentioned marketplace codes must be available in the `jsonTestDataFolder`.

-The configuration option `staticProducts` toggles the delivery of default test products.
+The configuration option `defaultProducts` toggles the delivery of default test products.
 Json files will be still delivered.

 ### SearchService
 The fake service returns specific products if the query matches their marketplace code.
 This corresponds to the file name of the products in your project.
 There are also available default products with the marketplace codes: